 - (a) The Department of Transportation is empowered and directed to may require any railroad company to install and put in operation and maintain upon the whole or any part of its road an appropriate system of railroad signals and controls, a block signal system, system of telegraphy or any other reasonable safety device, but no railroad company shall be required to install a block system upon any part of its road unless at least eight trains each way per day are operated on that part. - (b) The Department of Transportation is empowered and directed to may require, when public safety demands, where two or more railroads cross each other at a common grade, or any railroad crosses any stream or harbor by means of a bridge, to install and maintain such a system of interlocking or automatic interlocking, block, automatic, or automatic block signals as will render it safe for engines and trains to pass over such crossings or bridge without stopping, and to apportion the cost of installation and maintenance between said railroads as may be just and proper." - Sec.
 17. The Department of Transportation shall submit a railroad safety report each quarter to the Joint Legislative Highway Oversight Committee.
 The report shall include the number of railroad inspections performed, the number and nature of any violations found, and the number and amount of any fines issued. - Sec.
-18. There is appropriated from the Highway Fund to the Department of Transportation the sum of one hundred eighty-nine thousand dollars (\$189,000) for the 1992-93 fiscal year to implement the provisions of this act.
+18. Up to one hundred eighty-nine thousand dollars (\$189,000) shall be allocated from the Highway Fund to the Department of Transportation for the 1992-93 fiscal year to implement the provisions of this act.
 The Legislative Research Commission's Committee on Railroads and Other Public Transportation shall study the issue of funding for the railroad supervision and railroad safety supervision programs transferred to the Department of Transportation in this act and shall make a recommendation on future funding to the 1993 General Assembly. - Sec.
-19. This section of this act is effective upon ratification.
-The remainder of this act is effective upon ratification and expires on June 30, 1993.
+19. This act is effective upon ratification and expires on June 30, 1993.